Vikrantthenge/sentiment-Analyzer/README.md

 A recruiter-facing NLP dashboard built with Streamlit to analyze airline customer feedback.
 It applies sentiment analysis to passenger reviews and visualizes trends for CX teams, route planners, and service recovery leads.
+Compatible with CSV uploads and Qualtrics survey exports, enabling recruiter and passenger feedback loops.

 ---